Compromise of 1850: Taylor takes office

 When Taylor took office, the issue of slavery in the Mexican Cession remained unresolved.
-While a Southern slaveowner himself, Taylor believed that slavery was economically infeasible in the Mexican Cession, and as such he opposed slavery in those territories as a needless source of controversy.
+While a Southern slaveowner himself, Taylor believed that slavery was not economically feasible in the Mexican Cession, and as such, he opposed slavery in those territories as a needless source of controversy.
 In Taylor's view, the best way forward was to admit California as a state rather than a federal territory, as it would leave the slavery question out of Congress's hands.
 The timing for statehood was in Taylor's favor, as the Gold Rush was well underway at the time of his inauguration, and California's population was exploding.
 In October 1849, a California constitutional convention unanimously agreed to join the Union—and to ban slavery within their borders.
 In his December 1849 State of the Union report, Taylor endorsed California's and New Mexico's applications for statehood, and recommended that Congress approve them as written and "should abstain from the introduction of those exciting topics of a sectional character".

 Main figures

 The United States Senate, A.D.
 1850 (engraving by Peter F. Rothermel):

 Henry Clay takes the floor of the Old Senate Chamber; Vice President Millard Fillmore presides as John C. Calhoun (to the right of Fillmore's chair) and Daniel Webster (seated to the left of Clay) look on.

 The problem of what to do with the territories became the leading issue in Congress.
-So began the most famous debates in the history of Congress.
-At the head were the three titans of Congress: Henry Clay, Daniel Webster, and John C. Calhoun.
+So began the most famous debates in Congressional history.
+Heading the debates were three titans of Congress: Henry Clay, Daniel Webster, and John C. Calhoun.
 All had been born during the American Revolution, and had carried the torch of the Founding Fathers.

-This represented their last and greatest act in politics.
-The nationalists Clay and Webster sought compromise, while Southern sectionalist Calhoun warned of imminent disaster.
+Clay and Webster represented the nationalist view and sought compromise, while Calhoun was a Southern sectionalist who warned of imminent disaster.
 The triumvirate would be broken before long as Calhoun would die of tuberculosis.
 In March, shortly before his death, his final speech was delivered by his friend, Virginia Senator James M. Mason, as the blanket-wrapped Calhoun sat nearby, too weak to do it himself.
-He provided a prescient warning that the South perceived the balance between North and South as broken, and that any further imbalance might lead to war.
-The situation was severe.
+He provided a warning that the South realized the balance between North and South was broken, and that any further imbalance might lead to war.

-Other players included a variety of rising politicians who would play key roles in the Civil War, such as the staunch anti-slavery William H. Seward and Salmon P. Chase, who would be in Lincoln's cabinet, the future president of the Confederacy, Jefferson Davis, and rival to Abraham Lincoln, Stephen A. Douglas.
+Other players in this drama included a variety of rising politicians who would play key roles in the Civil War, such as the staunch anti-slavery advocate William H. Seward and Salmon P. Chase, both of whom would be in Lincoln's cabinet, and the future president of the Confederacy, Jefferson Davis and Stephen A. Douglas.